nus-cs2103-AY2021S1/ip/docs/README.md

   </summary>

 Format: `/help`
-* Instructions will be displayed in the following format - GENERAL DESCRIPTION: input needed.
+* Instructions will be displayed in the following format
+  * `GENERAL DESCRIPTION: USER_INPUT`.
 </details>

 ### Add a new ToDo: `todo`